karthickpalanivel/invoice-generator/README.md

-# 🧾 GST Invoice Generator
+# 🧾 Testing ChatGPT's codex
 A one-page **GST invoice generator** built using **Next.js (App Router)** and **React + TypeScript**.

 The application provides a split-screen workflow: